FindMySchool LogoFindMySchool

 Applications are made via Essex County Council.
 For entry in September 2027, the deadline will be 31 October 2026.
 The school is oversubscribed, so timely application is essential.

 Yes.
-The Sixth Form is a strength of the school, ranking in the 'national typical' band for A-level outcomes.
-It offers a wide range of A-level and vocational courses and has a strong track record of placing students in apprenticeships and universities.
+The Sixth Form remains a strength of the school, ranking 1,574th out of 2,549 schools in England for A-level outcomes.
+It includes A-level and vocational courses and has a strong track record of placing students in apprenticeships and universities.

 There is no fixed map, but the school primarily serves Burnham-on-Crouch, Southminster, Tillingham, Bradwell-on-Sea, and surrounding villages.
 Priority is given based on distance, so living in these areas usually secures a place.

 Performance is mixed.
-A-level results are solid, with over 43% of grades at A*-B in 2024.
+A-level results are solid, with 40% of grades at A*-B in the 2024-25 / 2025 dataset.
 GCSE progress scores have been below average recently, though the school is working to address this.

 Get in touch with the school directly